6rownGuy/spotify-automation/README.md

 - Go to developer.spotify.com and sign in into your account.
 - Go to the DASHBOARD menu and click on create a new app.
 - After succesfully creating your new app, obtain your unique client id and client secret.
+- Now go to Edit Settings in the dashboard, and set the Redirect URI to 'http://example.com'
 - Now obtain your spotify username and head to the program.
 - Open the spotify_client.py file and paste in your credentials and hit save.
 - Now run the program and enjoy :)